 Startle Him With a Shake of a Can of Pennies

 Here’s a good one that works wonders.
 Get a can and fill it with pennies.
 The rattling sound is startling to a dog’s ears.
-The trick is, when you shake the can, he can’t know the sound is coming from you.
+When you shake the can, the trick is that he can’t know the sound is coming from you.

-He has to think that his barking has caused this terrible noise to come out of the blue.
-He’ll know (or think) that the correction was as a direct cause of his barking and not from you.
+He thinks that his barking has caused this terrible noise to come out of the blue.
+He’ll know (or think) that the correction was a direct cause of his barking and not from you.

 When All Else Fails… It’s Time Out!

-When all else fails to get your Jack Russell’s barking under control, give him a time out.
-His time out can be in a corner or in his crate.
+Give him a time out when all else fails to get your Jack Russell’s barking under control.
+His time out can be in a corner or his crate.
 After he quiets down, let him out of his cage and praise him.
-But first, make him sit at your feet before allowing him the full transition of coming out of the cage and just going about his business.
+But first, make him sit at your feet before allowing him the complete transition of coming out of the cell and just going about his business.

-The reason you want a transition period is so that he doesn’t go right back into his barking and hyper behavior.
+You want a transition period so that he doesn’t go right back into his barking and hyper behaviour.
 So let him out of his cage and immediately give him the command to sit at your feet.

 Praise him for doing so, and don’t let him get up for at least a minute or two.
-Once he remains at your feet without getting up, you can give him the release command.
-Excessive Jack Russell barking can definitely be controlled by using the right techniques.
+You can give him the release command once he remains at your feet without getting up.
+Excessive Jack Russell barking can be controlled by using the proper techniques.

 Jack Russell Housebreaking Tips

-These strong willed little dogs usually have a totally different agenda than you, and are not always ready to accept your view of how life at home should be, which can make potty training your JRT very frustrating.
+These strong-willed little dogs usually have a different agenda than you and are not always ready to accept your view of how life at home should be, making potty training your JRT very frustrating.